-The show notes are below the embedded video, for folks who prefer the notes and sources.
+The show notes continue below the embedded video.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.